Did you know that there are about 10 million species of insect in the world and they all need somewhere to live?

-Read our step-by-step guide on how to build your very own bug hotel using natural materials.
+Read our step-by-step guide on how to build your very own bee and bug hotel using natural materials.

 What you will need

-We recommend you place your bug hotels in a quiet corner of your garden that’s sheltered from bad weather.
+We recommend you place your hotels in a quiet corner of your garden that’s sheltered from bad weather.
 Try to find a spot in your garden that has both shade and sun.
 Insects like to feel safe and cosy whilst bees thrive in the sun so a bit of both is best - west or south facing is ideal.
 If you have a smaller garden, your bug hotel may be better fence mounted, rather than building a larger creation.
+Plant bee-friendly flowers underneath your hotel to give them a nearby food source.

 - Make sure you start building on a flat area in your garden.
 Create a sturdy base using bricks on a level, even surface.